COMMUNITY POLICING DIVISION

 The Community Policing Division is staffed with one Administrative Assistant, one Captain, one Sergeant and 6 Officers.
 The division is comprised of five separate units and bureaus.

-- From 1993 until 1995 Boyle was assigned to the midnight shift as a patrol officer.
+- In 2003 he returned to the Operations Division; midnights.
 Additionally, he was a Field Training Officer for numerous officers.

-- In August of 2003 promoted to sergeant and assigned to the Operations Division, midnight shift.
+- In July 2004 he was promoted to Sergeant and assigned to Operations Division; Midnights.

-- In December of 2016 promoted to captain and assigned as commander of the Community Policing Division.
+- In December 2012 he was promoted to Lieutenant and assigned as the Deputy Administrative Services Division Commander.

 The Traffic Safety Bureau is staffed by one Sergeant and three Traffic Safety Officers.
 These officers are tasked with investigating all fatal and serious injury accidents that occur in the Township of Brick as well as being part of the Ocean County Fatal Accident Support Team (F.A.S.T).